Frequently asked CCNA Interview Questions and Answers:

-Ans: Unicast: It is the exchange of messages between a single source and a single destination.
-In Unicast, while sending packets from a sender, it contains data address of the receiver so that it can go there directly.
+Answer: Unicast: It is the exchange of messages between a single source and a single destination.
+In Unicast, packets sent from the sender contains data address of the receiver so that it can go to the receiver directly.

 Multicast: It is the exchange of messages between one sender and multiple receivers.
 In multicast, the network settings determine your receiving clients and sort of broadcasting.

 Anycast: It is the exchange of messages between one host to another host.
-It uses TCP and UDP protocol.
-Copy of each data packet goes to every host that requests it.
+It uses TCP and UDP protocols.
+The copy of each data packet goes to every host that requests it.

-Q #14) What are the different types of network in CCNA?
+Q #14) What are the different types of networks in CCNA?

 - Server-based network

 Q #15) What is a Network subnet?